-Non-Powder Coatings except Air Dried Industrial Maintenance Extreme Performance Coatings and Air Dried Electric-Insulating Varnish:
+Non-Powder Coatings except Air Dried Industrial Maintenance-Extreme Performance Coatings and Air Dried Electric-Insulating Varnish:

-and Air Dried Electric-Insulating Varni sh : Air Dried Baked grams per liter pounds per gallon Non-Powder Industrial Maintenance-Ex- Varnish - 420 grams per liter, 3.51 pour streme Performance Coatings and Electric-Insulating nds per gallon (when air dried) Powder Coatings - 50 grams per liter, 0 .42 pound per gallon alternative to meeting the requirements dd-on exhaust-control system equipment to achieve as an compliance with provisions of Sections D.1, D.2, D.3, E, ent meets-all of the applicable requirements of Sections a ipment must be approved in advance by the Control I such control equipment system shall obtain an Authority to Construct from the District prior to installation.

-The control device shall reduce emissions from an emission collection system by at least 95 percent by weight.

-The emission collection system which collects and transports emissions to an air pollution control device shall collect at least 90 percent by weight of the emissions generated by the sources of emissions.
+Air Dried Baked 340 grams per liter 275 grams per liter

+Non-Powder Industrial Maintenance Extreme Performance Coatings and Electric-Insulating Varnish - 420 grams per liter, 3.51 pounds per gallon (when air dried)

+2.3 pounds per gallon

+- 3. Powder Coatings 50 grams per liter, 0.42 pound per gallon - 4.
+Sources A person may elect to use an add-on exhaust control system equipment to achieve as an alternative to meeting the requirements compliance with provisions of Sections D.1, D.2, D.3, E, and J. provided that the control equipment meets all of the applicable requirements of Sections a and b-below are met.
+Such control equipment must be approved in advance by the Control Officer.
+Any person choosing to install such control equipment system shall obtain an Authority to Construct from the District prior to installation. - The control device shall reduce emissions from an emission collection system by at least 95 percent by weight. - The emission collection system which collects and transports emissions to an air pollution control device shall collect at least 90 percent by weight of the emissions generated by the sources of emissions. - a.
-a.
 The overall efficiency (the capture efficiency multiplied by the control device efficiency) of the total system shall be at least 85.5 percent, by weight.
-Alternatively, the control device reactive organic compound exhaust concentration shall not exceed 10 parts per million by volume as propane or other limit approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer.

-Combustion temperature shall be continuously monitored when operating a thermal incinerator.

-Inlet and exhaust gas temperatures shall be continuously monitored when operating a catalytic incinerator.

-Control device efficiency shall be continuously monitored when operating a carbon adsorber or a control device other than a thermal or catalytic incinerator.
+Alternatively, the control device reactive organic compound exhaust concentration shall not exceed 10 parts per million by volume as propane or other limit approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer. - Combustion temperature shall be continuously monitored when operating a thermal incinerator. - Inlet and exhaust gas temperatures shall be continuously monitored when operating a catalytic incinerator. - d.
+Control device efficiency shall be continuously monitored when operating a carbon adsorber or a control device other than a thermal or catalytic incinerator. - e.

-e.
 Compliance through the use of an add-on control system shall not result in affected pollutant emissions in excess of the affected pollutant emissions that would result from compliance with Sections D.1, D.2, D.3, E, and J.